Charmed Particles: March 2010 Archives

 I talk about Jeff Jarvis' "Dell Hell" posts that triggered massive waves that hammered Dell...but I talk about Jeff as the pebble that unleashed the avalanche - not as a 'community organizer' mau-mauing the corporations.

-I've talked with friends about "social DDoS" attacks, where a few thousand people could swarm a social site and in effect trash the community there - I imagined it as a tool Russian or Indian hackers would start using against corporations for money, political opponents would use against each others' campaigns, or activists pushing business or government targets to change.
+I’ve talked with friends about “social DDoS” attacks, where a few thousand people could swarm a social site and in effect trash the community there –

 I've said it before, and I'll say it again - SMB that thoughtlessly adopt the big business strategies of personalization and outreach in social media may or may not be doing themselves a favor.